Revilo91/comfoclime_api/ComfoClimeAPI.md

 When cooling or heating, the heatpump sometimes seems to start with code 1.

-During cooling after quite a time the status switches to 19 for a short time.
+During cooling, after quite a time the status switches to `19` for a short time.
 It could be some kind of defrost, although the supply coil then has an airflow with > 15°C and active defrosting should not be necessary.
 The supply temperature even got colder during this mode, so this could have an other reason.

 It looks like there is a defrosting cycle with the following status codes:
-- first the status switches to 67 for 60s
+- first the status switches to `67` for 60s
-- then the status is 83 for 30s
+- then the status is `83` for 30s
-- then the status switches back to 67 for 30s
+- then the status switches back to `67` for 30s
-- then the status is 75 for 8,5mins which seems to be the defrost as the supply air temperature gets really cold
+- then the status is `75` for 8,5mins which seems to be the defrost as the supply air temperature gets really cold
-- after that again 67 for 2mins
+- after that again `67` for 2mins
 - then back to heating for 30s
-- 19 for 2mins
+- `19` for 2mins
 - heating continues

 ![screenshot of defrost cycle](defrost_cycle.png "Defrost Cycle")